Cats hold UCLA to seven first-half points; Booker scores 19

 Following a 3.4 grade-point average in the 2013 spring semester -- the highest in Coach Cal's tenure at UK -- the Wildcats' scholarship players posted a 3.11 GPA in the 2014 spring semester.
 It marked the sixth semester in the last seven semesters Coach Cal's team earned a 3.0 or better.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
-He followed that up with four players in the draft in 2011, six players in 2012 -- the most in a two-round draft -- and two more in 2013.
+He followed that up with four players in the draft in 2011, six players in 2012 -- the most in a two-round draft -- two more in 2013 and another two in 2014.

-Overall, he's churned out 17 NBA draft picks, 13 first-rounders, two No. 1 overall selections, five top-five picks and eight lottery picks at Kentucky.
-Since the 2008 draft, 22 of Coach Cal's players have been taken in the NBA Draft, including 15 first-rounders.
-The Cats are expected to add two to that list at the 2014 NBA Draft on June 26.
+Overall, he's churned out 19 NBA draft picks, 15 first-rounders, two No. 1 overall selections, five top-five picks and nine lottery selections at Kentucky.
+Since the 2008 draft, 24 of Coach Cal's players have been taken in the NBA Draft, including 17 first-rounders.
+Calipari has produced a top-10 pick in seven straight drafts.
+No other school has had a first-rounder in each of the last seven drafts.

 Included in Calipari's NBA success are three No. 1 overall picks (Derrick Rose, Wall and Davis) over a five-year period.
 No other coach has had three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.